sntools/core/README.md

 # Download

 The easiest way to download the core tools is through Composer.
-Simply add the following to your composer requirements, where "dev-master" can be replaced by any version you need :
+Simply add the following to your composer requirements, where "~1.0" can be replaced by any version you need :

 ```
-"sntools/core": "dev-master"
+"sntools/core": "~1.0"
 ```

 # The NotImplementedException special exception type